 A new website hopes to help you find the perfect stargazing spot to see the Milky Way or Big Dipper free of light pollution.
 Here is how to find the ideal location to view the night sky.

 DarkSiteFinder.com was created by a fellow stargazer who wanted to be free of the light pollution in big cities and find the perfect places around him to get a good glimpse of the universe.

-The website covers international locations, so you can find the perfect viewing spot no matter where you are in the world.
+The website covers international locations to find the perfect viewing spot anywhere.
 The areas are broken down by color scale — the darker the color scale, the better the viewing possibilities.